Secure Your Web Browser for Security & Privacy

 Note: Many ITS administrative systems, as well as general websites, require pop-ups for all features to work correctly.
 Depending on the systems and services you access, you may need to have pop-ups enabled.

-- Install browser add-ons, plug-ins, toolbars, and extensions sparingly and with care.
-Browser add-ons function by allowing code to run on your computer.
-Add-ons from unreputable sources can pose potential risks to privacy and data security.
+Install browser add-ons, plug-ins, toolbars, and extensions with care.
+Browser add-ons allow code to run on your computer and can pose risks to privacy, and data and device security.